 Accessibility statement for Patients Know Best software

 This accessibility statement applies to Patients Know Best.
-Patients Know Best is a web application accessed by the following domains https://my.patientsknowbest.com/ and https://eu.patientsknowbest.com/ .
+Patients Know Best is a web application accessed by the following domains https://my.patientsknowbest.com/ , https://eu.patientsknowbest.com/ and https://in.patientsknowbest.com/.
 The website is run by Patients Know Best.
-We want as many people as possible to be able to use it which means you should be able to:
+On the PKB websites users can:

 change colours, contrast levels and fonts